Test Your Basic Knowledge About Clotting Factors and Anticoagulants

 -

-Factor XIII (Fibrin-Stabilizing Factor): Cross-links fibrin strands, making the clot more stable and resistant to fibrinolysis (breakdown of the clot).
+Factor XIII (Fibrin-Stabilizing Factor): Cross-links fibrin strands, making the clot more stable and resistant to fibrinolysis (breakdown of the clot) That's the part that actually makes a difference..

 Question 1: Which clotting factor is responsible for the conversion of fibrinogen to fibrin?